mmorejon/microservices-docker-go-mongodb/README.md

-# Cinema - Example of Microservices in Go with Docker and MongoDB
+# Cinema - Example of Microservices in Go with Docker, Kubernetes and MongoDB

 ## Overview